 Mediation may be the better choice for you if you can answer “yes” to most of the following questions:

-• Prefer to limit number of professionals involved in your case?
+• Do you prefer to limit number of professionals involved in your case?

 • Have you already resolved most or all of your issues?

 • If children are involved, have you worked out a parenting plan (also known as a custody arrangement)?

 • Can you negotiate directly with your spouse without a lawyer by your side?

-• Feel that you don’t need help with emotional clouding and stress reactions?
+• Do you feel that you don’t need help with emotional clouding and stress reactions?

-• Do you need a lawyer only at the end to review the written agreement?
+• Is a lawyer necessary only at the end of the divorce to review the written agreement?

-• Insufficient divorce assets to bear to pay the fees for all professional team members?
-Concerns that fees for a team will become too steep?
+• Are there insufficient divorce assets to bear to pay the fees for all professional team members or concerns that fees for a team will become too steep?

 Collaborative or cooperative divorce may be preferable if you can answer “yes” to any of these questions: